Offshore Passage Making Courses

 Steve is a veteran racing sailor and Olympian who has done nine TransAtlantic Races, 20 Newport-Bermuda Races, seven Fastnet Races, two America’s Cup trials and countless other competitions and long passages in his more than 70 years of sailing.
 If you are indeed moving towards a long passage over vast ocean stretches, your first passage making sailing school experience could make or break your desire to pursue that goal.

-To get a feel for what it’s like to do a Passage Making Course, read Tyler Cowan’s story.
+To get a feel for what it’s like to do an ocean sailing course, read Tyler Cowan’s story.
 Tyler won a contest with this story, judged by Cruising World magazine editors and its publisher.

 Your Safety Comes First

 Offshore Sailing School’s Passage Making Course curricula are carefully developed by Steve Colgate and the National Faculty of US Sailing – the governing body of sailing in the United States, appointed by Congress.
 Offshore Sailing School teaches no more than four students with an experienced long-distance cruising instructor on a Coastal Passage Making Course, six students on Offshore Passage Making Courses where you stand watch with two instructors aboard.
 Don’t let anything stop you now.
-Go sail the seven seas, like one of our early Offshore Sailing School graduates Bill Pinkney – the first and only African-American to sail around all five capes, solo!
+Sign up for an ocean sailing course and go sail the seven seas, like one of our early Offshore Sailing School graduates Bill Pinkney – the first and only African-American to sail around all five capes, solo!
 And, yes, there are five capes.